 Surrounded by lakes including the Upper Rideau and Newboro Lake, Newboro has become a popular vacation center.
 Annually people come to enjoy our scenery and the diverse array of activities the lake offers.
 The ambiance of our fine historic inns continue to attract people from afar.
 Welcome aboard.

-For more information on heritage life and architecturally significant buildings in: the Township of Rideau Lakes, visit any branch of the Rideau Lakes Union Library.
+For more information on heritage life and architecturally significant buildings in the Township of Rideau Lakes, visit any branch of the Rideau Lakes Public Library.
 Ask to peruse:

 “Cranworth Chronicles” by Barbara Gibson (South Burgess)

 “Hub of the Rideau” by Sue Warren (South Crosby Ward)